david672orford/PPR/docs/README.txt

 mouse:~ppr/src/docs/misc/README.txt
-Last revised 7 March 2003
+Last revised 17 October 2005

 This directory contains the PPR documentation.

     shared/
 		DocBook files used by more than one book pprdoc/
-	An overview of PPR
-    pprinst/
+		An obsolete document which is being canibalized pprinst/
 		A getting started guide
     refman/
 		The PPR Reference Manual
     pprhack/
 		The PPR Hackers Guide
-    uprint/
-	The UPRINT reference Guide
+	pprlibs/
+		Doxygen-generated PPR library reference
     misc/
 		Other Documents

 Building the PPR documentation requires many packages.
 For this reason, the PPR source tarballs have pre-built documentation.
 The required software